jbrice/JoomExtBuild/README.md

 See "Joomla Build Script readme.pdf" for full documentation.

-Issued under the terms of the GNU GENERAL PUBLIC LICENSE (License.txt.
+Issued under the terms of the GNU GENERAL PUBLIC LICENSE (License.txt).

+Developer contact details: see https://www.jamesbrice.com/articles/joomla-secrets/92-joomlextbuild-script

 Although not a fork, this project has been based on the code and ideas to be found here: https://github.com/rvsjoen/joomla-helloworld